 • Elected Secretary of the Berkshire District Dental Society – January 2019

-• Recent Purchases: VaTech cone beam CT, X-Nav dynamic surgical guidance and iTero element intra-oral scanner.
+• Recent Purchases: VaTech cone beam CT Windows 11 compliant, X-Nav dynamic surgical guidance and iTero element intra-oral scanner.

 • My team and I have reached the summit of digital dental implant planning.
 By merging our STL (3D) files from our intra oral scanner, with our DICOM (X-Ray) files from our cone beam CT into our X-Nav dynamic surgical guidance software, we are able to achieve absolute state-of-the-art (2019) dental implant surgical placement planning.